SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Exercise-5: Dielectric function of crystalline silicon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this exercise, we learn the linear response calculation of the crystalline silicon of a diamond structure.
+Calculation is done in a cubic unit cell that contains eight silicon atoms.
 This exercise should be carried out after finishing the ground state calculation that was explained in :any:`Exercise-4 <exercise-4>`.
 An impulsive perturbation is applied to all electrons in the unit cell along *z* direction.
 Since the dielectric function is isotropic in the diamond structure,